 This Order supersedes Emergency Order 20-09.
-This Order shall be effective May 4th, 2020 at 12:01 a.m. and will stay in effect during the pendency of the state of emergency or until adoption of subsequent order or repeal.
+This Order shall be effective May 5th, 2020 at 12:01 a.m. and will stay in effect during the pendency of the state of emergency or until adoption of subsequent order or repeal.

-12. This Emergency Order is in addition to the Executive Orders issued by Governor DeSantis, including Emergency Orders 20-70 and 20-71.

-13. This Emergency Order applies to incorporated and unincorporated areas within Alachua County, but has no application outside of Alachua County.
-Municipalities have the authority to enforce this County Order within their jurisdiction.

-14 The County or municipalities within its boundaries will direct any establishment to cease and desist operations that are in violation of this Emergency Order and may treat violations as a violation of County or Municipal ordinance as appropriate.
-The County has jurisdiction countywide to enforce the terms of this Order.

-15. This Order does not apply to operations of local governments within the county, to the State University System, State College System, the State of Florida, or Federal agencies who are encouraged to adopt their own rules and procedures regarding the matters set forth herein.

-16. Notwithstanding this, any violation of these emergency measure(s) shall be a violation of §252.50, Florida Statutes and may be punishable as provided therein and shall be enforced by law enforcement as provided by law.
+- 12. This Emergency Order is in addition to the Executive Orders issued by Governor DeSantis, including Emergency Orders 20-70 and 20-71. - 13.
+This Emergency Order applies to incorporated and unincorporated areas within Alachua County, but has no application outside of Alachua County.
+Municipalities have the authority to enforce this County Order within their jurisdiction. - The County or municipalities within its boundaries will direct any establishment to cease and desist operations that are in violation of this Emergency Order and may treat violations as a violation of County or Municipal ordinance as appropriate.
+The County has jurisdiction countywide to enforce the terms of this Order. - 15.
+This Order does not apply to operations of local governments within the county, to the State University System, State College System, the State of Florida, or Federal agencies who are encouraged to adopt their own rules and procedures regarding the matters set forth herein. - Any violation of these emergency measure(s) shall be a violation of §252.50, Florida Statutes and may be punishable as provided therein and shall be enforced by law enforcement as provided by law.
+For failure to wear face coverings in compliance with this Order, the County or municipalities within their jurisdictions will direct any individual acting in violation of this Emergency Order to come into compliance immediately.
+Failure to comply with the requirements of section 8 of this Emergency Order presents a serious threat to the public health, safety, and welfare, pursuant to Chapter 162, Florida Statutes, and a citation may be issued immediately for such violation.
+The first violation of section 8 of this Emergency Order shall be subject to a fine of \$250.00 to the violator.
+All subsequent violations of section 8 of this Order shall constitute a Class V violation under Article II, Chapter 24 of the Alachua County Code of Ordinances, requiring a mandatory court appearance and subject to a fine not to exceed \$500.00.
+All other remedies available at law or equity, including injunction, remain available to the County, even after issuance of a citation.

+Alachua County First Amendment to Emergency Order 20-21